Turning back in time

 You will be guided from room to room as you immerse yourself in this shared experience, which is part audio tour, part art installation.
 As the music swells to its conclusion in the final space you will be moved and enchanted by the strains of ‘The Lark Ascending’ and the glorious view which is even more commanding from the top floor.

-Timed tickets are available daily from the front desk in small groups of 16.
+Timed tickets are available daily from the front desk in small groups of 10.
 Tours usually take place on the hour from 12.00.
 Not bookable in advance.
+Please call the house on the day of your visit to ensure the tour is running that day.
+The tour is run by our volunteers and therefore if we don't have enough volunteers, we will not be able to offer the soundscape.

 Voices are provided by Virginia McKenna OBE, Lindy Alexander, Brian Kay, Sir Richard Stilgoe, Patrick Newberry and Alison Jermyn who all gave their time and talents to support the house.
 We gratefully acknowledge their generous contribution.